 An illustration of the physical size and weight of the Sony A6300 and the Canon M6 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear side are shown.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is somewhat smaller (5 percent) than the Sony A6300.
 Moreover, the M6 is slightly lighter (3 percent) than the A6300.
 It is worth mentioning in this context that the A6300 is splash and dust resistant, while the M6 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.